Lokier History, Family Crest & Coats of Arms

 Early History of the Lokier family

-Another 186 words (13 lines of text) covering the years 1294, 1698, 1771, 1611 and 1685 are included under the topic Early Lokier History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lokier research.
+Another 65 words (5 lines of text) covering the years 1294, 1698, 1771, 1611 and 1685 are included under the topic Early Lokier History in all our PDF Extended History products and printed products wherever possible.

 Lokier Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Lokier were recorded, including Lockyer, Lockyers, Lockier, Lokier, Locker, Lockweer and many more.

 Early Notables of the Lokier family (pre 1700)